 Dcdiag /s:DC01 | select-string -pattern '\. (.*) \b(passed|failed)\b test (.*)'

-To get the state of all domain controllers, use:
+Query the status of all domain controllers:

 dcdiag.exe /s:woshub.com /a